cisagov/ScubaGear/baselines/exo.md

     `Get-OrganizationConfig | Format-List AuditDisabled`

-3. An `AuditDisabled : False` result indicates that mailbox auditing is enabled.
+3. An `AuditDisabled : False` result indicates mailbox auditing is enabled.

 To enable mailbox auditing by default for your organization via PowerShell: